8 Best Puerto Rico All-Inclusive Resorts for Families in 2024

 At these Puerto Rico resorts with all-inclusive offerings, you get more time to relax.

-2024’s Best Puerto Rico All-Inclusive Resorts
+My Picks: The Best Puerto Rico All-Inclusive Resorts (and Almost All-Inclusive Resorts)

-NO PASSPORT NEEDED: 7 Best Florida All-Inclusive Resorts for Families in 2024
+NO PASSPORT NEEDED: 7 Best Florida All-Inclusive Resorts for Families

-1. Wyndham Grand Rio Mar Puerto Rico Golf and Beach Resort
+2. Wyndham Grand Rio Mar Puerto Rico Golf and Beach Resort

 Rio Grande, Puerto Rico

-CLOSE TO HOME: 21 Best All-Inclusive Resorts in the U.S. for Families in 2024
+CLOSE TO HOME: 21 Best All-Inclusive Resorts in the U.S. for Families

 This Wyndham hotel periodically offers a meal plan package if you’re staying three nights or more.
 While this inclusive rate is not available year-round, when it’s offered you can get three meals daily, unlimited alcoholic and non-alcoholic drinks (house brand during restaurant and bar hours), use of tennis courts, and one round of golf per room as part of the package price.
 Several other promotions are often available too, including a B&B package with daily breakfast and special discounts for AAA and AARP members.

-2. Fairmont El San Juan Hotel
+3. Fairmont El San Juan Hotel

 Carolina, Puerto Rico